 Kumakaron is well known for its ayurvedic treatments so I was lucky enough to enjoy a massage at our hotel.
 We had also chosen a hotel with a lovely pool with a gorgeous view so the Things were very happy to splash about in it for ages.

 We had some great meals in Kumakaron.
 Our hotel offered meals so we ate there a couple of times but it was exclusively Indian food.
 That would have been fine for us but the Things were in full on revolt by this point.

 We actually ate in Zuri two nights in a row as it had a great outdoor area for the Things to run around.
 We’d really wanted to eat at Vivanta by Taj but their timings didn’t work out with the Things’ schedules.

 We did absolutely masses on this leg of the trip!
-There was so much to do and it would be hard to think which one to not do to make the time less tight.
+We were a week in by the time we got to Munnar and was so much to do and it would be hard to think which one to not do to make the time less tight.
 It might be worth spending another night here if you could to avoid so much driving.
 Our activities included: